Muzietto/es6-lambda-calculus/README.md

     var string2STRING = string => MAKE_STRING(array2LIST(string.split('').map(char2CHAR)));

-the codebase shows various examples of utilisation of all these functions.
+the codebase shows various examples of utilisation of all these functions

 ###### NB: again, this paragraph about chars and strings is mostly not coming from the Michaelson book; it is instead an original contribution.